The IvPHelm as a MOOS Application

 A standby helm refers to the launching of a second helm running alongside another otherwise normally-configured primary helm.
 This is done to mitigate the risk associated with the possible failure of the primary helm.
 Both helms are instances of the pHelmIvP MOOS application configured with a different mission and/or behaviors.
 Presumably the standby helm is configured with a simpler, more conservative set of behaviors focused on the safe recovery of a vehicle.
 Although provisions are generally made during vehicle operations to detect a missing helm heartbeat, in situations such as the operation of a UUV under ice, it is not acceptable to simply have a vehicle halt and come to the surface.
 An attempt should be made to execute a simpler mission to return the vehicle to a safe location for recovery.

 Use of a standby helm is as simple as adding a second configuration block in the .moos configuration file.
-The Kilo mission in Section 33 demonstrates a mission using the standby helm.
+The Kilo example mission demonstrates a mission using the standby helm.
 Declaring a second helm as a standby helm requires a single additional line of the form

 STANDBY = N

 where N is the number of seconds a standby helm will tolerate an absent primary helm heartbeat before taking control from away the primary helm.
-See Listing 33.1 for an example.
 Once a standby helm take-over is triggered, the take-over is irreversible.

 What does a helm crash mean, and how might it happen?
 A crash is result of code that causes the process to quit unexpectedly and without warning.
 A line as simple as assert(0); in the code would be sufficient to replicate a crash, but the cause of a crash could be much more subtle due referencing memory not properly allocated and so on.
 The other type of helm failure is a helm that hangs.
 This refers to the scenario where the helm enters a piece of code that takes too long or never finishes execution.
 This could be as trivial as reaching the line while(1); somewhere in the code.
 Either type of failure is serious.
 Despite the fact that we have never experienced these failures in any field exercise on any vehicle, the sudden disappearance of the helm process should be considered and handled as gracefully as possible.